What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 Combat Max 12 Month Roach Killing Bait, Small Roach Bait Station,...

-• Ortho Home Defense Max Ant, Roach & Spider1 spray starts to kill listed insects...
+• STARTS KILLING LISTED INSECTS FAST: Ortho Home Defense Max Ant, Roach and...

 #6 – Call a Local Exterminator

 The best way to get rid of a roach infestation is to call a pest control company.
-They are professionals and will be able to deal with the cockroach infestation in a manner that’s completely safe for you and your loved ones.
+These professionals will deal with the cockroach infestation in a manner that’s completely safe for you and your loved ones for a reasonable cost.

 Want to Let the Pros Handle It?